GerHobbelt/owemdjee/README.source.md

 - **skia** [📁](./skia) [🌐](https://github.com/GerHobbelt/skia) -- a complete 2D graphic library for drawing Text, Geometries, and Images.
 See full details at https://skia.org.
 - **sqlplot-tools** [📁](./sqlplot-tools) [🌐](https://github.com/GerHobbelt/sqlplot-tools) -- a tool to **process data series** from algorithm experiments **using SQL statements** and embed the results in **gnuplot** datafiles or **pgfplots** LaTeX files.
 Using SQL to generate plots can be see as **cracking a nut with a sledgehammer**, but it really works well in practice.
 - **svg-charter** [📁](./svg-charter) [🌐](https://github.com/GerHobbelt/charter) -- SVG chart renderer
+- **tgfx** [📁](./tgfx) [🌐](https://github.com/GerHobbelt/tgfx) -- TGFX (Tencent Graphics) is a lightweight 2D graphics library for rendering text, shapes, and images.
+It offers high-performance APIs compatible with various GPU hardware and software platforms, including iOS, Android, macOS, Windows, Linux, OpenHarmony, and the Web.
 - **tinycolormap** [📁](./tinycolormap) [🌐](https://github.com/GerHobbelt/tinycolormap) -- a header-only, single-file library for colormaps written in C++11.
 - **tmap** [📁](./tmap) [🌐](https://github.com/GerHobbelt/tmap) -- a very fast visualization library for large, high-dimensional data sets. tmap's graph layouts are based on the [OGDF](https://ogdf.uos.de/) library.
 - **vigra** [📁](./vigra) [🌐](https://github.com/GerHobbelt/vigra) -- VIGRA Computer Vision Library is a computer vision library that puts its main emphasis on flexible algorithms, because algorithms represent the principal know-how of this field.
 The library was consequently built using generic programming as introduced by Stepanov and Musser and exemplified in the C++ Standard Template Library.
 By writing a few adapters (image iterators and accessors) you can use VIGRA's algorithms on top of your data structures, within your environment.